 Social media is all about getting the attention of your audience, and what better way than to get their attention than by giving them exactly what they want?
 Pay attention to the interests of your audience and talk about interests even if they’re not directly correlated with your business goals.
-A dentist excited about sharing a photo of the new ice cream parlor around the corner may not seem ideal, but if it’s something your audience (or potential audience) would love to know about then you have just gained an “impression” with them.
-The more impressions the better when it comes to converting social media to a sale, so we want to get those up as high as possible.
+A dentist excited about sharing a photo of the new ice cream parlor around the corner may not seem ideal, but if it’s something your audience (or potential audience) would love to know about, then you have just gained an “impression” with them.
+The more impressions, the better when it comes to converting social media to a sale, so we want to get those up as high as possible.

 7. Genuine interest in others.

 There’s a fine line between sharing something because you want to be part of a discussion, and actually caring and being involved in the discussion.
-Believe it or not, if you’re personable and give a voice to your posts and shares on social media, your emotion really does have the ability to transcend the screen and translate to the readers.
-Actually caring about the things you talk about goes a long way.
+Believe it or not, if you’re personable and give a voice to your posts and shares on social media, your emotion does have the ability to transcend the screen and translate to the readers.
+Caring about the things you talk about goes a long way.
 I’ve always said the best kind of content is from the heart, and if your social content is from the heart, you’ll know it and your readers will too.

 9. Good judgment.